tristansaminadayar/projet_inf432/README.md

 - `Pillow` :  Used for image generation
 - `jupyterlab` : Used for the notebook
-- `python-sat` : Used as a SAT-solver
+- `python-sat` : Used as SAT-solver

 You can install it using the following command using `pip`: